Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Metoprolol (met-oh-PROE-lol)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are using diet pills, amiodarone (Cordarone®), cholestyramine (Questran®), chlordiazepoxide (Limbitrol®), colestipol (Colestid®), digoxin (Lanoxin®), lithium (Eskalith®), mirtazapine (Remeron®), reserpine (Ser-ap-es®), theophylline (Slo-Bid®, Theo-Dur®), medicine to treat depression (such as fluoxetine, paroxetine, Paxil®, or Prozac®), medicine for seizures (such as phenobarbital, primidone, or Mysoline®), pain medicine (such as Percocet®, Percodan®, or Vicodin®), medicine for heart rhythm problems (such as disopyramide, quinidine, propafenone, Norpace®, or Rythmol®), or a monoamine oxidase (MAO) inhibitor (such as Eldepryl®, Marplan®, Nardil®, or Parnate®).
+- Make sure your doctor knows if you use diet pills, amiodarone (Cordarone®), chlordiazepoxide (Limbitrol®), cholestyramine (Questran®), colestipol (Colestid®), digoxin (Lanoxin®), lithium (Eskalith®, Lithobid®), mirtazapine (Remeron®), norepinephrine, reserpine (Ser-ap-es®), theophylline (Slo-Bid®, Theo-Dur®), medicine to treat depression (such as bupropion, fluoxetine, paroxetine, Paxil®, or Prozac®), medicine for seizures (such as phenobarbital, primidone, or Mysoline®), pain medicine (such as Percocet®, Percodan®, or Vicodin®), medicine for heart rhythm problems (such as disopyramide, quinidine, propafenone, Norpace®, or Rythmol®), or a monoamine oxidase (MAO) inhibitor (such as Eldepryl®, Marplan®, Nardil®, or Parnate®).

-- Make sure your doctor knows if you are also using diabetes medicine (insulin or oral medicine such as glipizide, glyburide, metformin, Avandia®, Glucophage®, or Glucotrol®), diuretics or "water pills" (such as furosemide, Hyzaar®, Lasix®, or Moduretic®), pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Ecotrin®, Motrin®, or Orudis®), steroids (such as cortisone, dexamethasone, prednisolone, prednisone, Azmacort®, Flonase®, or Medrol®), or other blood pressure medicine (such as atenolol, clonidine, diltiazem, lisinopril, metoprolol, verapamil, propranolol, Accupril®, Adalat®, Altace®, Calan®, Cardizem®, Catapres®, Combipres®, Dilacor XR®, Inderal®, Ismelin®, Lotensin®, Lotrel®, Plendil®, Procardia®, Tenormin®, Tiazac®, Toprol®, Vasotec®, Zestril®).
+- Make sure your doctor knows if you are also using a diabetes medicine (insulin or oral medicine such as glipizide, glyburide, metformin, Avandia®, Glucophage®, or Glucotrol®), diuretics or water pills (such as furosemide, Hyzaar®, Lasix®, or Moduretic®), pain or arthritis medicine (such as aspirin, celecoxib, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Ecotrin®, Motrin®, or Orudis®), steroid medicine (such as cortisone, dexamethasone, prednisolone, prednisone, Azmacort®, Flonase®, or Medrol®), or other blood pressure medicines (such as atenolol, clonidine, diltiazem, lisinopril, metoprolol, verapamil, propranolol, Accupril®, Adalat®, Altace®, Calan®, Cardizem®, Catapres®, Combipres®, Dilacor® XR, Inderal®, Ismelin®, Lotensin®, Lotrel®, Plendil®, Procardia®, Tenormin®, Tiazac®, Toprol®, Vasotec®, or Zestril®).

 Warnings While Using This Medicine